snoowbirvd/Data-Scientist-Assoc.-Practical-Exam/README.md

 - 2 Attempts to submit and grade

 ### Initial Data Assessment
+**My Approach**: Before diving into specific tasks, I analyzed the overall goal of this project (although, its not the focus of the test, it's important that we com

+Goal: To help RealAgents optimize the listing prices of houses by predicting house sale prices based on their characteristics.
+By achieving this, RealAgents can reduce the time required to sell houses and improve competitiveness.
+This involves:

+- Cleaning and preparing the dataset for reliable analysis.
+- Exploring the relationship between house features (e.g., bedrooms, area, location) and sale price.
+- Building a baseline predictive model to estimate sale prices based on available features.

-**My Approach**: Before diving into specific tasks, I conducted a comprehensive data quality inspection to:
+Also, I conducted a comprehensive data quality inspection to:
 - Verify all required columns exist with correct data types
 - Understand the nature and extent of data quality issues
 - Plan the cleaning strategy based on actual data patterns